davemollen/dm-SpaceEcho/README.md

 ## dm-SpaceEcho

-A delay and reverb effect inspired by the legendary Space Echo written in Rust.
+A delay and reverb effect inspired by Space Echo devices written in Rust.

 The effect can be compiled to a [MOD audio](https://mod.audio/), VST3 or CLAP plugin.